 Jesus’ blood does not automatically cover your sins.
 If it did, there would be no reason for Jesus to say that you will not be forgiven if you do not forgive.
 Clearly, there is a prerequisite to forgiveness – you forgiving others.

 This is why it is so critical that a Christian forgive.
 Not only this, but you cannot love without forgiveness.
-If you say that you love someone, but the moment they wrong you, you remember it and seek ways to get them back, or yell at them, or curse at them, or threaten them, or do anything in retaliation, then you do not love them.
+If you say that you love someone, but the moment they wrong you, you remember it and seek ways to get them back, or yell at them, or curse at them, or threaten them, or do anything in retaliation, then you are not loving them.
 1 Corinthians 13:5 says that love “is not easily provoked, thinketh no evil”.

 If you do not forgive others when they did you wrong, then you are not a Christian and are headed to hell.
 It is a harsh truth, but if you do not accept it and do not forgive others, then you will be in for a huge surprise when on that great Judgment Day, God says, “depart from me, you workers of lawlessness” (Matthew 7:23 ESV).